KxSystems/arrowkdb/docs/reference.md

 q)read_data~array_data
 1b
 ```

-> :warning: With writing a large table Arrow may raise **'Capacity error: Cannot write arrays larger than 2^31 - 1 in length**.
-Preferable [way](https://arrow.apache.org/docs/python/ipc.html) of serializing of such a table is dividing it into chunks providing `ARROW_CHUNK_ROWS` option.
+> :warning: **When writing a large table Arrow may raise 'Capacity error: Cannot write arrays larger than 2^31 - 1 in length**.
+>
+> Preferable [way](https://arrow.apache.org/docs/python/ipc.html) of serializing of such a table is dividing it into chunks by specifying `ARROW_CHUNK_ROWS` option.

 ### `ipc.writeArrowFromTable`